MightyMyza/the-wild-oasis/README.md

 # The Wild Oasis

-Project in Myran Sivanesan's portfolio
+Project in Myran Sivanesan's portfolio.
+Built with React Query and Supabase